mingzhao1103/Python_Paintings/README.md

 #### Project Statement

-- Comparison of Colors in Andy Warhol's "Shot Marilyns," focusing on the overall painting, hair, and lip colors
+- Comparison of Colors in Andy Warhol's "Shot Marilyns," focusing on the overall painting, hair, and lip colors.